hiki7/WebDev-project/README.md

 # LibApp

-TLibApp is a web application designed to streamline the process of managing books, users, and transactions within a library setting.
+LibApp is a web application designed to streamline the process of managing books, users, and transactions within a library setting.
 It provides users with a user-friendly interface to search for books, borrow books, return books, and manage their library accounts.

 # Group Members